techatpark/zols/README.md

 That is all.
 You can access the application @ `http://localhost:8080/zols`

-Login to the application using the userid / password as "admin" and "admin".
+Login to the application using the username/password as "admin" and "admin".